f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

     non-free assets.
 The most common case is apps using artwork - images, sounds, music, etc - under a non-commercial license.
 -   ‘KnownVuln’ - the application has known security vulnerabilities.
+-   ‘ApplicationDebuggable‘ - APK file is compiled for debugging (`application-debuggable`), which normally makes it unsuitable for regular users and use cases.

 This is converted to (`<antifeatures>`) in the XML file (_index.xml_).